 We are here for your musical goals, whatever they may be!
 Whether you’re preparing for music conservatory auditions or just looking to learn a new skill for fun, our teachers are here to offer you the high-quality education and individual support you need.
 Performance opportunities are endless for those who want them, and the amount of involvement in concerts and events is totally up to the student.
 Worried about committing to weekly lessons?
 We offer a Flex Pass for adult students to schedule lessons at their convenience.
 Not sure which instrument to focus on?
 Feel free to take lessons in a variety of instruments, or try a group class.
 No musical journey is possible without the flexibility to explore and experiment!

 We are proud to be an important part of St. Paul’s rich musical history – our provenance of providing music education will soon mark 150 years!
 St. Joseph’s School of Music has roots all the way back to 1870 through the Sisters of St. Joseph Carondelet who founded St. Joseph’s Academy and St. Agatha’s Conservatory.
 The two music departments merged and were reimagined in 1970 as St. Joseph’s School of Music.
-Initially resident in the Carondelet Center adjacent to St. Catherine University, the School’s growth in enrollment and faculty necessitated more spacious accommodation in the historic Brown and Bigelow Building at University Avenue and Syndicate Street.
+Initially resident in the Carondelet Center adjacent to St. Catherine University, the School has moved several times over the years to accommodate its growth, and in 2022 established its home at 1619 Dayton Avenue.

-We are centrally located in Saint Paul’s vibrant Midway neighborhood and easy to get to from Hamline or University Avenues and from I-94.
-Located in St. Paul’s Community Action Partnership building, we are proud to share space with citizens involved in public policy and community engagement activities centered on making the world a better place.
-For parents wanting to unwind or run errands, Starbucks and Target are a short walk across the street, and, to top it off, our building’s large lot means that free parking is never a problem!
+We are centrally located at the intersection of Saint Paul’s vibrant Mac-Groveland/Merriam Park neighborhoods and easy to get to from Snelling and Selby Avenues, and from I-94.
+Newly settled in 2022 in the historic Richards Gordon School, we are honored to be a part of St. Paul history and the dynamic legacy of education and community involvement.
+For parents wanting to unwind or run errands, Whole Foods, Starbucks, Rose Street Patisserie, Patina, Cadenza Music, and many restaurants are a short walk away, and Target is a short drive.
+To top it off, our building’s large lot means that free parking is never a problem!